bit-bots/imagetagger/README.md

 3.  #### Configuring ImageTagger to connect to the database

-    Please see the lower section about application configuration on how to configure ImageTagger for your specific database credentials.
+    Please see the lower [Configuration](#configuration) section on how to configure ImageTagger for your specific database credentials.

 4.  #### Initialize the database